Floods in Jakarta: Jakarta geography

-Other contributing factors include clogged sewage pipes and waterways that service an increasing population, in addition to deforestation near rapidly urbanizing Bogor and Depok in Jakarta's hinterland.
+Other contributing factors include clogged sewage pipes and waterways that service an increasing population, in addition to deforestation near the rapidly urbanizing Bogor and Depok in Jakarta's hinterland.

 Jakarta is an urban area with complex socio-economic problems that indirectly contribute to triggering a flood event.

 1960 floods

 In February 1960, flooding occurred in the new suburb of Grogol.
 Despite the flood-proof planning of Grogol suburb, the area was flooded to knee and waist height.
 This was the first crisis for Governor Soemarno who was installed only days before the floods began.

 1996 floods

 Major floods occurred in 1996 when 5,000 hectares of land were flooded.